Security

 Surfshark — Best Value and Unlimited Devices

 Surfshark’s primary advantages are price and unlimited device connections.
 At $2.49/month on a 2-year plan, it’s roughly $18/year cheaper than NordVPN.
-The unlimited device limit means one subscription covers your laptop, phone, tablet, home router, smart TV, and any other device without managing connection slots.
+One subscription covers your laptop, phone, tablet, home router, smart TV, and any other device without managing connection slots.

 CleanWeb.
 Built-in ad and tracker blocking.
 This runs at the DNS level and blocks ads in apps as well as browsers — more effective than most browser extensions.
 Useful if you’re on a network you don’t fully trust, which is the main reason you’d have a VPN running on your remote work setup.